ChromiumOS-Guy/uWolf/README.md

 ## know Issues
-* No hardware acceleration (fix coming with mir2.x on Noble)
+* No hardware acceleration (fix coming with mir2.x subsurface support on Noble)
-* Opening uwolf from openstore crashes uwolf. (fix coming with mir2.x on Noble)
+* Opening uwolf from openstore crashes uwolf. (fix coming with mir2.x subsurface support on Noble)
-* Seperate Clipboard (copy/paste) then rest of system (fix coming with mir2.x on Noble)
+* Seperate Clipboard (copy/paste) then rest of system (fix coming with mir2.x subsurface support on Noble)
-* For some reason there are no default search engines there are no consistant patterns for why this happens.
+* There are no default search engines due to a bug in fx-autoconfig (userchrome.js loader).
 * After writing file to chrome librewolf crashes.

-if uWolf does not have any default search engines run this to agressivly set premissions.
+if uWolf does not have any default search engines run this to agressivly set premissions. (can sometimes work.)
 ``` shell
 cd ~/.librewolf
 sudo chown -R phablet:phablet *.default-default/